 You may be asking yourself why this all matters.
 Why it suddenly seems like every month is a big banner Awareness Month – Black History Month, Women’s History Month, Mental Health Awareness Month, Asian American and Pacific Islander Heritage Month, Pride, and that’s only the first half of the year.

 We’ve talked a lot about this in the past – about The Importance Of Reading Black Literature and the relationship between Mental Health And Reading.
 We’ve talked about How Self-Publishing Supports Marginalized Communities.
-We’ve even talked about Pride before; last year I shared a post on The Importance Of Representation In Literature and what it meant to me, and our VP of Marketing shared his experience as a parent of a transgender teen.
+We’ve even talked about Pride before; in 2021 I shared a post on The Importance Of Representation In Literature and what it meant to me, and our VP of Marketing shared his experience as a parent of a transgender teen.
 I know I said I couldn’t speak for anyone other than myself in this post, but I think I can speak for all of us on Team Lulu when I say that inclusivity, representation, and equity are incredibly important to us as individuals and as a company.

 The answer is simple: because representation matters.